Want to show Padrino some love? Help out by contributing to our framework!

 Want to help with documentation?

 The process for contributing to Padrino’s website or documentation is as simple as forking the docs repository and sending in any changes as a pull request.
 Once a change has been accepted, the documentation will be updated on our website.
-The website guides and docs are currently in the textile format as can be seen for the Getting Started guide on Github.
+The website guides and docs are currently in the GitHub Flavored Markdown format as can be seen for the Getting Started guide on Github.

 There is also important YARD documentation within the framework code itself which could always use improvements.
 An example is the asset tag helpers file which is marked up with YARD annotations for every object and method.